King's Lynn Docks

 King's Lynn Docks are located to the north of the town of King's Lynn in the English county of Norfolk.
 They are on the River Great Ouse which provides access to the North Sea via the Lynn Channel and The Wash.
 They are located 39 mi north of Cambridge, 40 mi west of Norwich and 92 mi north of London on the A1078 Edward Benefer Way.

 The docks are operated as the Port of King's Lynn by Associated British Ports.
 It handles around 400,000 tonnes of cargo per year, including forest products, agribulk and manufacturing and recycling materials.
 Three docks, including the tidal Riverside Quay, can accommodate vessels up to 140 m in length.
 The docks cover an area of 39 ha and include the 25,000 tonne capacity Alexandra Grain Silo complex.

 History

 In the 13th century King's Lynn was one of England's most important ports.
 It attracted traders from the Hanseatic League trading for wool, cloth and salt.

-The port infrastructure developed in the 19th century following the formation of a docks and railway company in 1865.
+The port infrastructure developed in the 19th century following the formation of the King's Lynn Docks and Railway Company by the King's Lynn Docks and Railway Act 1865 (28 & 29 Vict. c. lxxxviii).
 This built the Alexandra Dock which was completed in 1869 and linked by rail in 1870.
 By 1876 over 500 ships were using the new dock each year.
 The larger Bentinck Dock with a length of 800 m was opened in 1883.
 The port has traditionally relied on exporting agricultural produce for the bulk of its traffic.